Marietta Kies: Philosophy

 With The Ethical Principle and Its Application in State Relations (1892), her doctoral thesis, and Institutional Ethics (1894), Marietta Kies published two independent works of political philosophy in which she contrasts "justice" or egoism with "grace" or altruism and suggests, how these could complement each other in society.
 The second book was essentially a new version of the first, but with some important additions about school, family, jurisdiction and the role of the church in society.
 According to Kies, both justice and grace have a place in economic and political decision-making processes, but grace should be more central and also be enforced by the state.
 As a Christian Socialist, Kies was an early proponent of welfare programs aimed at combating poverty.

-Kies was not a strong advocate of women's rights, but she also touched on women's issues in her work.
+Kies touched on women's issues in her work.
 She updated Hegel's view of the family by asserting the individuality of women within the household — a place where for Hegel unity, not individuality, is paramount.
-Since women were already more involved in public in the late 19th century, Kies saw no need for women to remain privatem, subjective and fully engaged in the role of wives and mothers.
-However, Kies also saw no need to fully involve women in political life and felt that they should only have the right to vote in areas that they believe directly affect them (e.g. education, public health and labor law).
+Since women were already more involved in public in the late 19th century, She saw no need for women to remain private, subjective and fully engaged in the role of wives and mothers, nor fully involved in political life.
+She felt they should only have voting rights in areas that they believe directly affect them (e.g. education, public health and labor law).